veikman/dmote-keycap/README.md

   width of the nozzle because this improves print speed and quality.
 * `:error-stem-positive`, `:error-stem-negative`, `:error-body-positive`:
   Printer-dependent measurements of error for different parts of the cap.
+  A **breaking change** is planned for version 1.0.0: All of these error values will default to zero to broaden support for different printing technologies.

 Some of these parameters have global default values, while others have default values associated with particular styles, for ease of use.
 The long-term plan